Hausdorff dimension of collision times in one-dimensional log-gases: Concluding remarks

 An important feature of this paper is that the particle number $N$ remains fixed throughout.
 We expect that Theorem~\ref{th:main} remains valid in the limit $N\to\infty$, as there are related results that suggest this to be the case.
 One such result is given in \cite{Andraus20}, where the dynamics of Dunkl jump processes are considered.
 The latter processes are the discontinuous part of the corresponding Dunkl process.
-For instance, in the $A_{N-1}$ case the continuous part is simply the Dyson model, and the discontinuous part is a permutation of particle labels in the Dyson model.
-For $k'>1/2$, the jump process is a Poisson random walk over the symmetric group where each step is a pairwise permutation, and the probability of each step is given by the inverse of the squared distance between the particles involved in the label exchange.
-It was shown in \cite{Andraus20} that the total jump rate per particle per unit time diverges as $k'\downarrow 1/2$ in the limit where $N\to\infty$.
-Moreover, the jump process dynamics are undefined for $0<k'<1/2$.
+For instance, in the $A_{N-1}$ case the discontinuous part is a permutation of the labels of particles in the Dyson model.
+For $k>1/2$, the jump process is a Poisson random walk over the symmetric group where each step is a pairwise permutation, and the probability of each step is given by the inverse of the squared distance between the particles involved in the label exchange.
+There, it was shown that the total jump rate per particle per unit time diverges as $k\downarrow 1/2$ in the limit where $N\to\infty$.
+Moreover, the jump process dynamics are undefined for $0<k<1/2$.
 This fact suggests that the Hausdorff dimension of collision times may have the same form even in the infinite-particle limit.

-We also expect that the results given here can be extended to all types of Dunkl processes, as they are $1/2$-semi-stable in general, and their transition functions seem to show the asymptotic behavior required for the result to hold.
-However, the semi-stability requirement rules out, for example, the $\beta$-Jacobi process \cite{Demni10} and all other multiple-particle stochastic systems defined in a bounded subset of the real line.
+Though we expect that the results given here can be extended to all types of Dunkl processes, the semi-stability requirement rules out several interesting multivariate processes.
+For example, the $\beta$-Jacobi process \cite{Demni10} and all other multiple-particle stochastic systems defined in a bounded subset of the real line are not 1/2-semi-stable and are therefore outside of the scope of the result.